hclimente/hclimente.github.io/_news/20241115_promotion.md

 related_posts: false
 ---

-I was promoted to Lead Data Scientist.
+I was promoted to Specialist Scientist.
 I will be working on AI/ML for target and biomarker discovery.